deepgram/web-next/content/blog/posts/how-to-build-an-openai-whisper-api/index.md

 $ pip install flask
 ```

 > Pro-tip.
 You should not install Python packages to your system Python distribution.
 You should always run in a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment).
 To [get started](https://blog.deepgram.com/python-virtual-environments/), first create a virtual environment: `python3 -m venv venv`.
 Then you can activate the virtual environment: `source venv/bin/activate`.
 That's it!
 Now you can install Flask or any other libraries using `pip`.
-Just remember that if you close and re-open your terminal, you'll need to start by activating the virtual environemnt again.
+Just remember that if you close and re-open your terminal, you'll need to start by activating the virtual environment again.

 Let's look at what a "Hello, World!" application looks like in Flask: